DavidArmstrong/SAMDTelescopeController/TC4_0diagnostics/ReadMe.md

 Line 29: Comment out if not using old HMC6352 magnetic compass.
 The sketch assumes the use of SFE_MMC5983MA by default.

+Line 31: Comment out if not using the HMC6343 magnetic compass.

-Lines 41-53: Provided for reference on Arduino Pin Usage in this project.
+Lines 43-55: Provided for reference on Arduino Pin Usage in this project.

 ## Preparing The Libraries